 Common Types of Premises Liability Injuries

 Since a premise liability accident can include nearly any accidental injury that occurs on the land or property of another individual, there are a significant number of injuries that can happen.
 For instance, a shopper at a retail store or well-regarded supermarket may nevertheless suffer a severe injury when unbalanced products stacked on a shelf avalanche to the ground.
+Perhaps you get injured on a rental property.
 Here, an array of injuries can be inflicted ranging from a concussion or traumatic brain injury due to the falling boxes to broken bones and other serious injuries that are sustained after a fall.

 Other premise liability accidents can involve a failure to maintain the property.
 For instance, a homeowner may allow wiring to fray or fail to properly ground certain electrical outlets.
 Over time, the condition may deteriorate and a handrail or other metal object may become electrified.
 Needless to say, this scenario can result in serious or fatal injuries.

-Alternatively, the owner of an apartment may fail to warn a guest about a problem with the hot water in the bathroom sink.
-When the guest goes to turn on the water, he or she is scalded by extremely hot water or steam.
+Alternatively, the owner of an apartment may fail to warn a guest not to use the deck due to a known hazard.
+When the guest goes out to the patio and the deck collapses, they may be greatly injured.
 This too would represent yet another mechanism of injury for a premises liability accident.

 Slip and Fall is the Most Common Accident Type